BST Deletion: Removal By Merge

 }

-At this point the trees have been joined with curr as their root, so we return curr as we are done.
+At this point the trees have been joined with curr being the new root node.

 Erasing an Entry by Merge

 Using this method to implement deletion is rather straight forward.
 We recursively search the tree in the normal fashion to find the node with the value we want to delete.
-Once we have found that node, we replace it by calling join on its left and right children, creating the tree to replace the node being removed.
+Once we have found that node, we replace it by calling join on its left and right children, creating a new sub-tree to replace the node being removed.

 node* erase(node* curr, int info) {